DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 $still-time-to-apply$

 Overseas teachers enrich the lives of students and add value to schools and the wider community.
-The [Department for Education (DfE)](https://www.gov.uk/government/organisations/department-for-education) wishes to assist Ukrainian refugees in any way we can, and we support and encourage schools and training providers to recruit Ukrainian teachers and teacher trainees.
+The [Department for Education (DfE)](https://www.gov.uk/government/organisations/department-for-education) wants to help Ukrainian refugees in any way we can, and we support and encourage schools and training providers to recruit Ukrainian teachers and teacher trainees.

 We can help if you’re interested in teaching children aged 5 to 18.
 If you'd like to teach other age groups, try [teaching in a university](https://nationalcareers.service.gov.uk/job-profiles/higher-education-lecturer) or [teaching in further education](https://nationalcareers.service.gov.uk/job-profiles/further-education-lecturer).